Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 | -p | `<profile_name>` | which [profile](/validate/quick-start/prerequisites#-profile-table) are you seeking the update seed list. | **required** |

-`update_seedlist` will pull down the latest seedlist from the Constellation Network repositories.
-This command can be used in the event your node is unable to authenticate (and therefor will not connect) to the network.
+The **`update_seedlist`** command retrieves the latest seed list from the Constellation Network repositories.
+This command can be used if your node is unable to authenticate and, therefore, cannot connect to the network.

 Using the [`check_seedlist`](#check_seedlist) command, a node Operator can confirm if the node is seen on the access lists; if not, issue the `update_seedlist` command to attempt to correct the issue.

-:::note
+:::caution
-If you update the seedlist and still receive a `False`, you may need to contact a Constellation Network support Administrator for further help.
+If you update the seed list and still receive a `False`, you may need to contact a Constellation Network support Administrator for further help.
 This can be done by accessing the Constellation Network official Discord server.
 :::

 *This command is specific to current restrictions placed on the Hypergraph for controlled access prior to the PRO Score [proof of reputable observation] release.*